ted-dunstone/reports/simple/200_Basic_Setup.md

     end_customer: Biometix

-\begin{tipblock}
-There is a sensitivity to line length of those fields that are used in the Latex template.
+\cautionbox{There is a sensitivity to line length of those fields that are used in the Latex template.
 This include title and subtitle.
-See the FAQ for more details
+See the FAQ for more details}
-\end{tipblock}

 There are three main types of information: